fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 Changed AssetPathViewHelper

-If you are using customized templates for rendering, you have to adjust a view helper reference if your are using SyntaxHighlighter.
+If you are using customized templates for rendering, you should adjust a view helper reference if your are using SyntaxHighlighter.
 This change was necessary to introduce a better separation of namespaces for view helpers needed for specific highlighter libraries.

 Before: boc:standaloneAssetPath()
 After: boc:highlighter.syntaxHighlighter.assetPath()

+Note: this change is not necessary, but the ViewHelper is now marked as deprecated and is subject for removal in ext:beautyofcode v3.0.

 .. _admin-faq: